WIS-MICC-CellObservatory/PME_Kinetics/README.md

  - Click “Apply changes”

 3. Install Ilastik from https://www.ilastik.org/ and follow installation instructions.
    We trained the classifier with version 1.3.3post3, we tested also that it can be applied with version 1.4.0

+4. Download the Sample data provided here to test that the macro is working

+5. Download AutoContext_ForEmbryo4.zip file and unzip it.
+This is the ilastik classifier we trained for embryo segmentation. select its location, when asked about *ilastik Embryo classifier* (see below)
+   For your own data, it is advised that you train your own classifier. see ilastik documentation for further instructions.

+## Sample data
+Sample files are provided for testing the macro, togetehr with the related Results files (within Results subfolder of each sample data folder) and the ilastik classifier used for the analysis (AutoContext_ForEmbryo4.zip  unzip the file and use AutoContext_ForEmbryo4.ilp).

 ## Usage Instructions